LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The workflows take as input a list of grayscale images for which one wants to predict the image-categories, provided a model trained using the training workflow.
 The model inputs are the trained model as a h5 file, and the text file containing the image-category names, both of them were generated during training.
+The Zenodo repository mentioned above also contained a zip archive with such trained model.